-I was given the privilege to be elected as the organisations at global, European and national Vice Chairperson of the LifeWatch ERIC General Assembly in 2023.
-It is with this authority I have the honour to address the Annual Report of this year.
+I was given the privilege to be elected as the Vice Chairperson of the LifeWatch ERIC General Assembly in 2023.
+It is with this authority that I have the honour to address the Annual Report of this year.
 The activities carried out by LifeWatch ERIC, its highlights and milestones achieved, are presented in the following pages.